- Repair broken or bent cannabis stem?

 A ball equals broken stems.

-Make it so that you can set it at different levels so you can adjust it if needed.
+Make it so you can set it at different levels and adjust it if needed.

 Some cannabis growers advise not to use supports for fixing broken stems and full breaks.
 They only recommend it for bent or folded stems.
 This is something you can decide for yourself.

 The size of your plants and the break will give you the best indication of how to repair broken stems.